ralgar/arch-grit/README.md

 Arch Graphical Recovery and Installation Tool (Arch-GRIT) - a live, graphical Arch Linux ISO, with my custom installer written in Bash.

-This is a project with only one goal - easy redeployment of my personal Arch installation.
-The system is highly opinionated, and primarily designed for power users such as sysadmins and developers.
+This is a project with only one goal - easy redeployment of my opinionated Arch Linux minimal system configuration, which is primarily designed for the needs of power users such as sysadmins and developers.

 ![Project Screenshot](images/screenshot.png)